-Kristen K. Swanson and Judith C. Everett, authors of Writing for the Fashion Business, have shared two exclusive extracts with Writers & Artists.
-In this second part, we take a look at the query letter.
-Take a look below for advice on writing the perfect submission.
+Kristen K. Swanson and Judith C. Everett, authors of Writing for the Fashion Business, share an exclusive extract with Writers & Artists.

 Once you feel your proposal is ready to send to a potential publisher or literary agent, you will write a query letter to accompany your proposal.
 The query letter, which is similar to the cover letter discussed in Chapter 7, “ Writing for Public Relations,” is the document that brings all the elements of the package together.
 It contains an extremely condensed version of the book proposal.
 You hope that the publisher or agent will want more information and want to publish your book.
 The query letter is the key element in finding the right publisher.

 The query letter is generally a single-spaced, one- to one-and-a-half page business letter that contains an opening paragraph, the body of the correspondence, and a closing paragraph.
 The first step in developing a query letter is to determine an appropriate publisher for your book.
 You may find publishers by looking through your personal library and identifying publishers of similar types of books.
-As we mentioned earlier in the chapter, the Writer’s Market and The Writer’s Handbook are good sources for identifying potential publishers.
-Additionally, online sources such as Amazon.com list publishers and the types of books a publisher would be interested in.
+Online sources such as Amazon.com list publishers and the types of books a publisher would be interested in.
 These references and individual publisher websites provide the background information you need.

 After you have determined appropriate publishers, get the name and address for the current acquisitions editor for each.
 This is the person to whom the query letter is directed, unless the publisher indicates that it accept manuscripts only from literary agents.
 That process is described in the next section of this chapter.